aiven/devportal/docs/platform/concepts/free-trial.rst

 30-day trials
 ==============

-Aiven offers a free trial for 30 days to explore the platform and the `Aiven services <https://docs.aiven.io/>`_.
+Aiven offers a free trial for 30 days to explore the platform - including the `Aiven Console <https://console.aiven.io/>`_, :doc:`API </docs/tools/api>`, :doc:`CLI </docs/tools/cli>`, :doc:`Aiven Terraform provider </docs/tools/terraform>`, and :doc:`Aiven Operator for Kubernetes </docs/tools/kubernetes>` - and the `Aiven services <https://docs.aiven.io/>`_.
 You don't need a credit card to sign up.

 If you create services on the :doc:`free plan </docs/platform/concepts/free-plan>`, they will continue to run alongside your free 30-day trial without affecting your trial credits.
 Free plan services also continue running after the trial has expired.

 Trial features and limitations
 -------------------------------

-The 30-day trial gives you full access to the `Aiven Console <https://console.aiven.io/>`_, :doc:`API </docs/tools/api>`, :doc:`CLI </docs/tools/cli>`, :doc:`Aiven Terraform provider </docs/tools/terraform>`, and :doc:`Aiven Operator for Kubernetes </docs/tools/kubernetes>`.
-The credits can be used on any service types and plan sizes.
+The trial credits can be used for any paid services and plan sizes as well functionality like virtual private cloud peering.

 Trials include: